spuder/puppet-gitlab/README.md

 May work on Debian 7
 Will not work on CentOS / RHEL

+Changing $git_user, and $git_home is untested and may have unintended side effects

 ###Support
 This module is provided 'as is' with no guarantee of quality.